Heroin Addiction: Can You Spot the Signs?

 The mental health effects of drug abuse only tell a single part of the story.
 There are countless other short-term and long-term consequences that stem from addiction, from an increased vulnerability to disease to a failure to fulfill everyday responsibilities.
 No matter how addiction has affected you or a loved one, it’s never too late to get the help you need.

-At Topsail Addiction Treatment, we provide PHP, IOP and OP treatment to patients struggling with drug or alcohol addiction.
+At Topsail Addiction Treatment, we provide PHP*, IOP** and Weekly OP treatment to patients struggling with drug or alcohol addiction.
 Our custom-tailored treatment plans ensure that everyone receives the help they need to achieve a full recovery.
 Contact us today to learn more about the variety of treatment options that we offer.